Joe2308/hooplife-ms4/README.md

 All other images come from database product entries.
 I have created neat bootstrap cards of fixed height to display all images with continuity.
 When the image cards are clicked the user is brought to the full product detail page where they can choose size and quantity before adding the product to their bag.

-When planning for this project I choose all my images carefully and spent some time on photoshop cleaning them up and making their backgrounds transparent so they fit into the website background nicely.
+When planning for this project I chose all my images carefully and spent some time on photoshop cleaning them up and making their backgrounds transparent so they fit into the website background nicely.
 I also used photoshop to design the company logo which is a combination of a basketball and a palmtree.
 Palmtrees can be seen on many of the cool beach street ball courts around the USA.

 ![HoopLifeLogo](wireframes/hooplife-logo.png)

 ### Other themes
 1. Use of relevant font awesome icons to add a professional touch
-1. Free delivery banner based on shopping bag total to urge user's to purchase more products
+1. Free delivery banner based on shopping bag total to urge users to purchase more products

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">